erjonh-dev/VELARA/README.md

 ## Technologies Used

-UniCash is built with modern web technologies:
+Velara is built with modern web technologies:

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework